s11ngh/cs317/reinforcement/README.md

 Note that your value iteration agent does not actually learn from experience.
 Rather, it ponders its MDP model to arrive at a complete policy before ever interacting with a real environment.
 When it does interact with the environment, it simply follows the precomputed policy (e.g. it becomes a reflex agent).
 This distinction may be subtle in a simulated environment like a Gridword, but it’s very important in the real world, where the real MDP is not available.

 You will now write a Q-learning agent, which does very little on construction, but instead learns by trial and error from interactions with the environment through its `update(state, action, nextState, reward)` method.
-A stub of a Q-learner is specified in `QLearningAgent` in `qlearningAgents.py`, and you can select it with the option `'-a q'`.
-For this question, you must implement the `update`, `computeValueFromQValues`, `getQValue`, and `computeActionFromQValues` methods.
+A stub of a Q-learner is specified in `QLearningAgent` in `qlearningAgents.py`, and you can select it with the option `-a q`.
+For this question, you must implement the `update`, `computeValueFromQValues`, `getQValue`, and `computeActionFromQValues` methods (completing `getAction` is Q4).

+_Implementation:_ I recommend you head on over to the code, read the comments, and try to fill in the functions.
+Once you complete it, come back here and read the remaining notes, adjusting your code as needed.

 _Note:_ For `computeActionFromQValues`, you should break ties randomly for better behavior.
 The `random.choice()` function will help.
 In a particular state, actions that your agent _hasn't_ seen before still have a Q-value, specifically a Q-value of zero, and if all of the actions that your agent _has_ seen before have a negative Q-value, an unseen action may be optimal.

-_Important:_ Make sure that in your `computeValueFromQValues` and `computeActionFromQValues` functions, you only access Q values by calling `getQValue`.
+_Important:_ Make sure that in your `update, `computeValueFromQValues`, and `computeActionFromQValues` functions, you only access Q values by calling `getQValue`.
 This abstraction will be useful for question 10 when you override getQValue to use features of state-action pairs rather than state-action pairs directly.

 With the Q-learning update in place, you can watch your Q-learner learn under manual control, using the keyboard: